This post was last updated on February 21st, 2019 at 11:10 pm

 Rejections, rejections and just rejections

 No company wanted to hire a brain full of ideas.
-A person full of enthusiasm and hunger for learning and experience.
+A person is full of enthusiasm and hunger for learning and experience.
 Yet an average scorer from a below average college.
 It took me eight months to finally get my first job.
 During those eight months, I realized that as a fresher, you are no more than a piece of paper.
 Organizations do not see you beyond your academic, especially when you’re a fresher.
 And I did everything that I could to present my prepare my resume in the best possible way.

 My first break in my Job Journey